fleetdm/fleet/docs/01-Using-Fleet/04-Adding-hosts.md

 The teams feature in Fleet allows you to place hosts in exclusive groups.
 With hosts segmented into teams, you can apply unique queries and give users access to only the hosts in specific teams.

-You can add a host to a team by generating and using a unique Fleet installer for a team or by [manually transferring a host to a team in the Fleet UI](../01-Using-Fleet/10-Teams.md#transfer-hosts-to-a-team).
+You can add a host to a team by generating and using a unique osquery installer for a team or by [manually transferring a host to a team in the Fleet UI](../01-Using-Fleet/10-Teams.md#transfer-hosts-to-a-team).

-To generate a Fleet installer for a team:
+To generate an osquery installer for a team:

 1. First, create a team in Fleet by selecting "Create team" in **Settings > Teams**.